gruntwork-io/docs/_docs-sources/iac/whats-this/index.md

 ## Services

-Services in the service catalog are reusable code that combines multiple modules from the IaC Library.
-It simplifies the deployment and management of complex infrastructure configurations and rather than dealing with individual modules and their dependencies, users can directly deploy services tailored for a particular use case.
+Services in the service catalog are reusable code that combines multiple modules from the IaC Library, simplifying the deployment and management of complex infrastructure configurations.
+Rather than dealing with individual modules and their dependencies, users can directly deploy services tailored for a particular use case.

 For more information on the service catalog check out the [Services page](/iac/whats-this/services/).